juergenweb/FieldtypeObjectDimensions/README.md

 An input field and fieldtype for the ProcessWire CMS to enter dimensions (length, width and height) of an object and to calculate area and volume.

-This fieldtype was inspired by the amazing fieldtype "Fieldtype Dimensions" from SOMA ([https://modules.processwire.com/modules/fieldtype-dimension/](https://modules.processwire.com/modules/fieldtype-dimension/)).
-This fieldtype was introduced in 2013 - so its time for a relaunch.
+This fieldtype was inspired by the amazing fieldtype "Fieldtype Dimensions" from SOMA.
+This fieldtype was introduced in 2013 and it is probably not longer available - so its time for a relaunch.
 This new fieldtype offers more possibilities than the old one from SOMA.

 ## Requirements